google-deepmind/mujoco/doc/XMLreference.rst

 :at:`fluidshape`: :at-val:`[none, ellipsoid], "none"`
    "ellipsoid" activates the geom-level fluid interaction model based on an ellipsoidal approximation of the geom shape.
-When active, the model based on :ref:`body inertia sizes <flInertia>` is disabled for the parent body.
+When active, the model based on :ref:`body inertia sizes <flInertia>` is disabled for the body in which the geom is defined.
 See section on :ref:`ellipsoid-based<flEllipsoid>` fluid interaction model for details.

 .. _body-geom-fluidcoef: